-The available public library services in Sylmar CPA, in terms of library space and permanent volume collection, are currently inadequate to meet existing demands from the community's residents based on State library standards.
+The available public library services in the San Pedro CPA, in terms of library space and permanent volume collection, are currently inadequate to meet existing demands from the community's residents based on state library standards.
+However, on completion of the proposed West San Pedro Branch, 0.41 sf of library facilities would be provided per person (based on Community Plan capacity of 83,354).
+This is slightly lower than the state standard of 0.5 sf per person.
 However, on-line services and virtual libraries with computer workstations that provide access to the library's on-line catalog, extensive information databases, multimedia software for students, and free Internet searching for the public may lessen the adverse impacts resulting from a mismatch between available physical library space and resources and the community's need for library facilities.
+In addition, the existing library is not at full capacity and could provide 13,000 additional volumes, which would further reduce the impact.
 Therefore, it is not anticipated that additional library locations would be required to serve CPA residents.
-As such, this impact would be less than significant.
+As such, the impact of the proposed plan is less than significant.